-In order to check the correctness of the LOM observation procedure, a preliminary test was performed.
-An unloaded and metallographically prepared specimen was deformed up to $\varepsilon{eng} = 0\%$ and then LOM observed (Fig. 1a).
-Subsequently the same specimen (loaded) has been metallographically prepared and LOM observed (Fig. 1b).
-The possibility to follow the grain modifications in the investigated SMA is possible by performing the first metallographic preparation.
+In order to check the correctness of the LOM observation procedure, a preliminary test has been performed.
+An unloaded and metallographically prepared specimen has been deformed up to $\varepsilon{eng}=0\%$ and then LOM observed (Fig. 2a).
+Subsequently the same specimen (loaded) has been metallographically prepared and LOM observed (Fig. 2b).
+It is evident the possibility to follow the grains modifications in the investigated SMA only performing the first metallographic preparation.